I Let A Man Die

 We also have guides available that can help walk you through the steps.

-our First on Scene Guide walks you through the steps of both HOW to conduct first-aid and the correct ORDER to do it in.
+our walks you through the steps of both HOW to conduct first-aid and the correct ORDER to do it in.

 Our Medical Kit Quick Reference Guide helps walk you through the medical gear you may already own to properly place a tourniquet, pack a wound, place a sling, etc.!